aehrc/RAPpoet/README.md

 cd script_templates
 ```
 ### 1. Quality Control Step 1: Sample and Variant Filtering
-This step entails transforming extensive VCF files based on sample and variant quality, as well as normalization, utilizing bcftools through the SAK app.
+This step filters population VCF files based on sample and variant quality using bcftools through the SAK app. multi-allelic VCF files are normalised in the process.

 #### driver_01.sh template lines to edit
 * line 25 : update `output_dir` variable